MarioFoli/Trade/README.md

 Known bugs:
 - Added trades via /tradeadd do not persist after a server restart.
 For now, use the config.
-- Trades must be made using item ids.
-Support for item names will come soon.
 - Trades do not take into account number of items.
 Eg, trading 1 dirt for 1 stone while having 999 dirt will result in only one stone.